Admissions for September 2021

-The school has an agreed admission number of 29 for entry to Year R.
+The school has an agreed admission number of 60 for entry to the reception year.

 The Local Authority will apply the following criteria (in the rank order shown) to decide the order in which places will be allocated when there are more requests from parents / carers than the number of places available: